Samuelpariente/Samuelpariente/README.md

 ## 🍗 About Me

-- ✈️: I’m co-founding a Start-up named Periple it aimed to create an app that centralize and personalize tourist trips **Trip and IA**.
+- ✈️: I’m co-founding a Start-up named Pathenger it aimed to create an app that centralize and personalize tourist trips **Trip and IA**.

 - 📚 I’m currently learning **Design Pattern & Software Development, Machine Learning, DIA Bootsrap, Advanced Database Management and Python for Data Analysis**.
 So watch out for upcoming projects publications !

-- :computer:👀 I’m in **Internship for 5 months** at Accor in Data scientist team.
+- :computer:👀 I’m in **Internship for 5 months** at Accor in Data Scientist team, I am working on Propeos Project, partenarship between CNRS,CEA,IMT.

 - ⚡ Fun fact - I sometimes **skydive** when I am not **climbing**.